School Modernization Projects and California Clean Energy Act Update

 Kennedy Elementary School Improvements

-This project will include a new shade structure, 1 additional bathroom, new play structure, new fencing, and the relocation of portable classrooms.
+The completion of Kennedy Elementary school improvements included a new shade structure, 1 additional bathroom, new play structure, new fencing, new play field renovation, and the relocation of portable classrooms.
 Expansion of Cornerstone Charter School which is located on the Kennedy Elementary School campus will include three additional classrooms and a staff parking lot.
 Estimated Cost: $2.1 million (Measure H funding)